-Stoutland joined Chip Kelly's staff in Philadelphia the next year and Warmack was drafted 10th overall by the Titans in the 2013 draft.
+Stoutland joined Chip Kelly's staff in Philadelphia the next year, and Warmack was selected 10th overall by the Titans in the 2013 draft.
 Stoutland's coaching style has translated to the NFL, but Warmack's dominance hasn't.

 Now reunited after Warmack signed a one-year deal to join the Eagles this offseason, the duo is trying to re-find some of that magic.

 "Chance and I had a lot of success together in the past," Stoutland said.
 "I know Chance like the back of my hand, and I'm excited about getting back with him, getting back together and getting him back to the level he played at when we were together before.

 "I don't want to get into where he was at before because I wasn't there.
 I just know when I was with him, I know where to start, I know where his vulnerabilities are and I know where he needs to improve."

 Warmack went to Tennessee and became an instant starter.
 He started 48 games with the Titans until he landed on injured reserve early last season with a hand injury.

 But he wasn't the type of dominant player the Titans thought they were getting.